AwenHuang/DataStructure/README.md

 # DataStructure
-Some DS C code wre written in my second year at CCU.
+Some DS C code were written in my second year at CCU.

 Every homework has readme and PDF subject.